 A properly working air conditioning system should also be moderately quiet.
+If you suddenly wonder, “Does my AC sound weird?” it probably does.
 While some noises, like a pop or a whistle, can be expected while your air conditioner turns on or off, other noises can be a sign of a significant issue with the system.
 If you hear any of these sounds while your air conditioner is running, call a professional:

 - Continuous loud pops or bangs